 Belgian psychotherapist Esther Perel describes relationship ambivalence as the experience of contradictory thoughts and feelings—of love and hate, attraction and disgust, excitement and fear, contempt and envy—toward someone with whom we are in a relationship.

 Sometimes we feel stuck in love, sometimes we are passionate, and sometimes we are bored.
 Within one marriage, there are perhaps a few marriages, as after every major change we will find a new way of relating, connecting and communicating, and we’ll thus enter a new phase.
 And yet there are so many in-betweens – liminal spaces where ambiguity is the only thing certain – and where ambivalence too lives.

 Unconditional love isn’t free from uncertainty and doubts in our earthy experience of life.
-Ambivalence is a natural state – and it actually shows a state of being in which we are flexible to other experiences, thoughts and feelings.
-Through that openness, there is a release of pressure, and of self-criticism, self-judgment and self-guilt, that we have to feel a certain way all the time, no matter what.
+Ambivalence is a natural state carrying a message that something needs to be addressed within us or within the relationship, rather than entirely discarting it because it isn’t “love”.
+And it actually shows a state of being in which we are flexible to other experiences, thoughts and feelings.
+Through that openness of that momentary state of ambivalence, there is a release of pressure, and of self-criticism, self-judgment and self-guilt, that we have to feel a certain way all the time, no matter what.